sidsurakanti/tiny-ml-lib/README.md

 # Overview

-A small neural network library built from scratch using NumPy.
-Designed for learning and experimentation, this project walks through implementing core ML components (layers, activation functions, loss functions, and training logic) without external ML frameworks.
+A small machine learning library built from scratch using NumPy with functionality for core components like CNN and MLPs.

 ## Features